sing-group/seda/seda-docs/source/operations.rst

 Reallocate reference sequences
 ------------------------------

-This operation allows to find one or more sequences (i.e. your reference sequences) using a pattern filtering option and reallocate them at the beginning of the file.
-For instance, this operation is useful to place at the beginning of your FASTA files the reference sequence or sequences and specify them in the *‘Remove by size difference’* filtering operation.
+This operation allows finding one or more sequences (i.e. your reference sequences) using a pattern filtering option and reallocating them at the beginning of the file.
+For instance, this operation is useful to place at the beginning of your FASTA files the one or more sequences of interest and then specify them in the *‘Remove by size difference’* option of the filtering operation.

 .. figure:: images/operations/reallocate-reference-sequences/1.png
    :align: center